ttecles/aidl-lyrics-recognition/README.md

 <p align="right"><a href="#toc">To top</a></p>

 ## 6. Results and results improvement <a name="results"></a>
-To our surprise we obtained initially a negative loss which could be explained by the training of data slices containing no lyrics.
-Furthermore, one of our training runs showed the level of corruption for Demucs: the voice quality, epoch by epoch, got worse.
-Considering different learning rates and optimizers for Demucs and Wav2Vec proved to be reasonable as Wav2Vec needed more attention in terms of fine-tuning than already pretrained Demucs.
-To make sure our model was working, a sanity check came in handy where we tested the model on a small batch on its possibility to overfit.
-We gradually augmented the batch size using a controllable small dataset with a NCCt score higher than 0.95 to make sure our model would still train properly.
-<p align="right"><a href="#toc">To top</a></p>

 ### 6.1 Experiment 1: First train with the full dataset <a name="experiment_1"></a>
+When doing a first train run over the full dataset, that is 59958 chunks, to our surprise we obtained initially a negative loss.
+This could be explained by the training of data slices containing no lyrics.

 Step | Comments
 --------- | ------